 Mini Tenderloin Sandwiches (Sandwichitos de Lomo)

-By on in , with No Comments
+By Uchi on in Recipes, Savory Recipes with No Comments

 Sandwiches are a popular food item in South America, and in celebration of back-to-school season, I decided to turn my eye towards traditional Latin sandwiches.
 In Brazil, the sandwich of choice is called the Bauru, which is made of mozzarella cheese, melted over slices of roast beef, tomato, and pickled cucumber on a scooped-out bun.
 Uruguayoffers one of my favorite sandwiches, called the chivito, which is usually comprised of thin slices of churrasco beef, mayonnaise, olives, cheese, tomatoes, and sometimes topped with bacon, ham, or fried eggs.
-Both delicious, I want to highlight one of the sandwiches typically found on the street carts in my own Buenos Aireschoripanesor lomitos.
+Both delicious, I want to highlight one of the sandwiches typically found on the street carts in my own Buenos Aires: choripanes, or lomitos.
 Both sandwiches are a treasure, sold in the carritos (small carts found on the street).
 The owners are true characters who are always ready to tell you stories about who their clients are and how many times they’ve sold lomitos to the rich and famous.
 They are also great at recommending places and orienting tourists.
 I can’t describe the feeling of desperation each time I go back to visit my family.
 I just NEED to have a choripan or lomito the very first day!

 The choripanes are made of a grilled chorizo (sausage) and a crusty bread (such as baguette), while the lomitos are made of lomo (tenderloin) steak.
 Both are piled high with tomato, lettuce, onion, mayonnaise, bacon or ham, melted cheese and a fried egg.
 Though I’m sure you are going to find many ways to prepare your own lomitos, I’m bringing you a healthier version of these sandwiches, by giving you the recipe to my own whole wheat bread, in order to put the focus on fresh ingredients.